 So what do I do, change or stick to what I know?

-Now all this choice to me seems quite overwhelming and if you’re about to start a project or your in the middle of writing one then you probably need to start straight away without spending hours and hours trialling every single one.
+Now all this choice to me seems quite overwhelming and if you’re about to start a project or you’re in the middle of writing one then you probably need to start straight away without spending hours and hours trialling every single one.

 Here are some tips to help you choose quickly and effectively: